Game days begin almost under the cover of darkness.

 Tailgating at Notre Dame is an event.
 It should be part of any football visit, especially after a day of exploring campus and The Bend.
 Some fans prefer the simple setup of lawn chairs, cornhole and a grill.
 Others go more lavish with tents and flat-screen televisions.
 Either way, it’s a football party pad.
 Sound like fun?
 You bet.
 But there are some things you should know before heading to the tailgate lots.

-Here are five things to know about tailgating at Notre Dame.
-Let them be a guide to a great experience.
+Here are six things to know about tailgating at Notre Dame.
+Let them be a guide to a great day.

 START AND END TIMES